Chapter 1:

 “Stew and spaghetti.
 Don't take too long.”

 Walter turned around with a flick of his scarf and that was funny to her.
 Nothing moves that slow.
 But she didn’t laugh.
 He pulled a pocket-watch from his coat—tick. tick. tick—then put it back in.
-There was a moment of silence that didn’t last.
-Wind hissed through the opened doors and he vanished through it like the busy person he pretended to be.
+A brief silence fell before wind hissed through the opened doors and he vanished through it like the busy person he pretended to be.
 There it is!
-For all her inner-mocking, she just stood there without a word; eyes following cautiously through the wall, ears straining for fading footsteps, mouth agape.
+For all her inner-mocking, she just stood there with mouth agape.
+Her years with him made her cautious eyes follow Birdman even through the wall.

 TAP.